 Cost of Living in New York City

-New York City’s cost of living is well above the national average.
+New York City’s cost of living is well above the national average, with residents paying more for groceries, healthcare, utilities, transportation, and especially housing.
+Are you considering relocating to New York City?
+Want to compare your current budget to what you’ll need to make it in NYC?
 These cost of living tools will help you size up the budget needed for the Big Apple.

 New York City Schools